"In all the universe nothing remains permanent and unchanged

-For current Ensemble members paying monthly dues online, please submit your payment - (via PayPal) - using the button below:
+For current Ensemble members paying monthly dues online, please submit your payment using the button below, checks are also accepted:

 Dwayne Carrington is a proud Founding Member of Visionbox and is honored to serve as Lead Actor to the Ensemble.
 He performed the title role in the Visionbox Ensemble presentation of The Othello Project.
 Dwayne also serves as the Community Outreach Coordinator on staff and actively participates in classes and workshops.
 Dwayne is a graduate of Weber State University (Ogden, Utah) with a BA in Theater and English (double major).
 He later studied at Denver University where he earned an MA in Public Communications.
 Dwayne is currently active in the Denver Theater community.
 He performed in Gospel At Colonus presented by The Source Theater and produced by Su Teatro Theater Company.
 He was a Founding Ensemble Member of Shadow Theatre Company.
 Other companies include: Denver Center Theater, Arvada Center Theater, Aurora Fox Theater and Boulders Dinner Theater.